woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/00-overview.md

 +     - WOODPECKER_ADDONS=/path/to/your/addon/file.so
 ```

-You may need to [mount the addon file as volume](https://docs.docker.com/storage/volumes/#create-and-manage-volumes) to access it from inside the Docker container.
+In case you run Woodpecker as container, you probably want to mount the addon binaries to `/opt/addons/`.

 You can list multiple addons, Woodpecker will automatically determine their type.
 If you specify multiple addons with the same type, only the first one will be used.